Creative ways to think about recruiting talent for jobs in high demand

 Organizations can attract more talent, retain current talent, and increase employee satisfaction by building workforce strategies based on the latest insights.
 Data from current surveys can tell employers what employees are looking for in jobs, development opportunities, rewards, and general company characteristics.
 Surveys can also provide an organization with insights into the compensation offered by its competitors, so that it doesn’t overpay for unnecessary positions but does offer competitive pay for crucial roles.

-What jobs and skills are in demand now?
+What jobs are the most in-demand now?

 Use these five tips to fill positions that are in high demand and that require the hottest job skills.